-Many of you will already know that I am a huge fan of making curds.
+Many of you will already know that I am a huge fan of making curds, and this blackberry curd is fab.
 I’ve used lemon curd in loads of recipes now, and another recent discovery was raspberry curd (the recipe in yesterday’s post produced the best ever batch!).
 My latest version is this amazingly purple blackberry curd – have you ever seen anything quite like it?!
 We went foraging for blackberries near where we live a couple of weeks ago, and were surprised by how early they were this year!
 So get yourself out foraging today and make a batch of this wonderful curd.
 You’ll be glad you did!

 500g fresh blackberries

 4 tablespoons water

 4 egg yolks plus 2 whole eggs, lightly beaten

 125g butter, cut into small pieces

 1. Put the water and berries in a large pan and bring to the boil.
 Put a lid on the pot and allow it to simmer for about 20 minutes or until very soft.

 2. Place into a food processor or blender and whizz up very very well.
 Take care here because the fruit is really hot!
 Once blended, pour through a fine sieve with a bowl underneath, making sure there are no seeds in the bowl.
 Allow to cool for at least 10 minutes before moving on to step 3 – otherwise you may end up scrambling the eggs by mistake!